DizNicolasAmor/interviews-practice/RUST.md

     29. How to use unsafe features to optimize performance-critical code?
     30. How trait system enables generic programming and how this can be used to write reusable code?
     31. What is the monomorphization process?
-    32. What is Rust's procedural macro system and how it can be used to generate code at compile-time?
+    32. What is the procedural macro system?
     33. Have you ever used Rust's code-generation capabilities to generate code for specific hardware architectures?
 If so, can you give an example of a project you worked on?

 <a name="basic" />